Kyriosity/read-write/README+/software/README+/design/code-patterns.md

 ### "Patterns-in-themselves"

 Fitting the code to an appealing pattern is like inventing a sentence for a buzzword.
-This also refers to overuse, for example, when _Builder_ covers trivial `Create()`/`New()`.
+This also refers to overuse, for example, when _Builders_ cover trivial `Create()`/`New()`.

 ### Pattern as anti-pattern